openshift/origin/docs/debugging-openshift.md

 Build Failures
 --------------

 To investigate a build failure, first check the build logs.
-You can view the build logs via
+You can view the build logs via:

     $ oc logs build/[build_id]